maxcurzi/tplay/README.md

 ## Feature flags
 By default the crate uses [rodio](https://crates.io/crates/rodio) for audio playback.
 If you wish to use MPV (libmpv1 libmpv1-dev) as a audio playback backend, you can build/install the crate with:

 `--features="mpv_0_35" --no-default-features`

 or

 `--features="mpv_0_34" --no-default-features`

 within `cargo build`, `cargo run`, or `cargo install` commands.

-MPV packages support may be dropped in future releases
+MPV support may be dropped in future releases.

 # Usage
 `tplay <media> [options]`